harshalkalewar/CourtDataFetcher/README.md

-# Court Data Fetcher (Flask + SQLite)
+# Delhi High Court Case Details Scraper

-This project lets users fetch case details from a scraping function (`scraper.py`) using a clean Flask web interface.
+This is a Python Flask application that allows users to fetch case details from the Delhi High Court website using a clean Flask web interface.
 It stores results in SQLite and displays them using a responsive HTML template.

 ---

 ## 🔧 Features

 - ✅ Submit case type, number, and year via web form
-- ✅ Scrapes case info using `fetch_case_details()`
+- ✅ Scrapes case data from the [Delhi High Court](https://delhihighcourt.nic.in/)
 - ✅ Caches and stores results in SQLite
 - ✅ Responsive and styled result page
 - ✅ Fallback handling for invalid case input
 - ✅ Built-in test cases for validation
+- ✅ Download latest order PDFs

 ---